pvico/grbl32/README.md

 <Run|MPos:60.851,0.000,0.000|Bf:198,254|FS:1675,0>
 ```

-If you connect a logic analyser or an oscilloscope to the STEP-X pin (normally pin A0 of the blue pill) you can see the pulses.
+If you connect a [logic analyser](https://www.saleae.com) or an oscilloscope to the STEP-X pin (normally pin A0 of the blue pill) you can see the step pulses sent to the stepper motor driver.

 You can find the GRBL commands [in the GRBL wiki](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Commands).